-The Oculus Go is a standalone set of VR headsets, especially designed for the consumption of VR apps and 360-degree videos.
+The Oculus Go is a standalone VR headset, especially designed for the consumption of VR apps and 360-degree videos.
 In order to meet these requirements, much lower specifications are required than VR headsets designed for gaming.
 This also affects the price.
 Available for less than 200 euros, it is significantly cheaper than the Oculus Quest.

-The reason for this is that Lenovo’s VR headsets are also equipped with several cameras that allow tracking.
+The reason for this is that Lenovo’s VR headset is also equipped with several cameras that allow tracking.
 Furthermore, the processor performance as well as the frame rate are significantly better than what the Oculus Go can provide.
 The Lenovo Mirage Solo is currently available for just over 400 euros.

 Both in terms of pixel density and image change rate, the Rift S is among the best devices currently available on the market.
 Oculus, a subsidiary of Facebook, has done a great job of making the experience as perfect as possible for VR users with a real interest in gaming.

-These features make the HTC Vive Pro the best-equipped set of VR headsets, but also the most expensive.
+These features make the HTC Vive Pro the best equipped VR headset, but also the most expensive.
 The HTC Vive Pro currently costs just over 700 euros.

-The HTC Vive was one of the first high-end set of VR glasses on the market alongside the Oculus Rift.
+The HTC Vive was one of the first high-end VR headsets on the market alongside the Oculus Rift.
 The Vive has similar specifications to the Oculus Rift, but is about 100 grams heavier.
-It is aimed at users who want an intense VR experience and who either own a high performance PC or are willing to invest in one.
+It is aimed at users who want to experience VR intensively and who either own or are willing to invest in a PC with high performance.

 The HTC Vive comes with two controllers and room sensors that allow the player to move around in the VR world.
 The HTC Vive also has an extensive ecosystem, which contains numerous VR games on the steam platform.

-The Samsung Gear VR is one of the cheapest and best options on the market if you are looking for an entry-level VR device.
+The Samsung Gear VR is one of the cheapest and best options on the market if you are lookng for an entry-level VR device.
 The Samsung Gear VR is relatively comfortable to wear and comes with a sophisticated controller.
-The Samsung Gear VR is now compatible with some Samsung smartphones that have been released in the past two years.
+The Samsung Gear VR is now compatible with some Samsung smartphones that have been released in recent years.

 This model is recommended for anyone with a Samsung smartphone who is looking for a cheap way to experience Virtual Reality.

 The Google Daydream View is the counterpart to the Samsung Gear VR for all users of Google Pixel phones, as well as some phones from other manufacturers.
-The VR headsets produced by Google are a little more expensive than the Samsung solution, but they are still some of the cheapest available VR headsets for the smartphone on the market that offer at least decent quality.
+The VR headset produced by Google is a little more expensive than the Samsung solution, but it is still one of the cheapest available VR headsets for the smartphone on the market that offers at least decent quality.

 The biggest advantage of the Google Daydream View is the integrated YouTube app, which allows you to consume 360-degree videos in a very simple and intuitive way.